 Amanda M. Emerson, PhD, RN

-Amanda Emerson, PhD, RN, is an assistant professor in the School of Nursing.
-Dr. Emerson has taught theory for practice in the MS/DNP program and has prior experience teaching qualitative research methods, theory and knowledge development, state of the science, and social justice in research in a PhD program.
-Dr. Emerson also holds a PhD in English and formerly taught early American literature and women’s studies.
+Amanda Emerson, PhD, RN, is a research assistant professor in the School of Nursing and teaches philosophy of science, theory, and qualitative methods.
+Dr. Emerson has supervised student doctoral work on historical trauma, moral distress in critical care nursing, spiritual coping in heart failure patients, and spiritual coping in parents of adult children with schizophrenia.
+Emerson holds a second PhD in English and formerly taught early American literature and women’s studies.
 Her clinical practice as an RN was in intermediate post-surgical cardiac care.

 As a researcher, Dr. Emerson seeks to understand and address barriers to health equity in populations affected by criminal legal system involvement.
-She has worked for eight years with the Sexual Health Empowerment ([S]HE) team in the KUMC Department of Population Health on NIH-funded studies to prevent cervical cancer by increasing screening and HPV vaccinations in people who have criminal-legal system involvement.
-Dr. Emerson’s current research aims are to develop a comprehensive health profile to characterize accelerated aging in and map health services use of older adult women with a history of incarceration.
-Her next steps will focus on the development of an assets-centered intervention to support cognitive and other health function in middle and older adult women with criminal-legal system involvement as they age.
-Dr. Emerson is supported by a KL2 mentored research career development award, a CTSA grant from NCATS awarded to Frontiers Clinical and Translational Science Institute (KL2TR002367).
-Dr. Emerson’s publications appear in Qualitative Health Research, Nursing Inquiry, Vaccine, American Journal of Health Promotion, Journal of Aging and Health, and elsewhere.
+She worked for eight years with the Sexual Health Empowerment ([S]HE) team in the KUMC Department of Population Health on NIH-funded studies to prevent cervical cancer by increasing screening and HPV vaccinations in people who have criminal-legal system involvement.
+Emerson’s current research is centered on accelerated aging and associated health services needs in older women with criminal-legal system involvement (current and previous incarceration and community supervision).
+Emerson is currently supported by a KL2 mentored research career development award, a CTSA grant from NCATS awarded to Frontiers Clinical and Translational Science Institute (KL2TR002367).
+Dr. Emerson’s publications appear in Journal of Aging and Health; Journal of Women and Aging; Prevention Science; Vaccine; Qualitative Health Research; Nursing Inquiry; and elsewhere.